ayame113/atom-ide-deno/README.md

  - Linter
  - Complement

-deno lsp seems to be working now.
+deno lsp seems to be developping now.
 Features may be added as the development of deno lsp progresses.

 ### Not supported